mldangelo/personal-site/docs/design-goals.md

 # Design Goals

 This projects attempts to follow the design principles outlined below.
-Feedback and discussion is encouraged.
+Feedback and discussion are encouraged.
 Please feel free to submit an issue or get in touch.

 ## Simple